 Because grades are a predictor of success in the program as well as on the national licensing exam, they play an important role in the admissions process.
-High school GPA as well as ACT &/or ACT scores are used to qualify candidates for review.
-Overall high school GPA, high school science GPA, and TEAS scores will be considered for final selection.
+One's weighted high school cumulative GPA is used as part of the admission process as a pre-nursing student at UNF.
+The pre-nursing designation now requires a 4.20 weighted high school cumulative GPA to be admitted.
+For FAN consideration above and beyond standard pre-nursing admission, one's high school science GPA as well as ACT &/or ACT scores are used to qualify candidates for a potential admission interview.
+Overall high school GPA, high school science GPA, and TEAS scores will be considered for final selection along with interview scores.
 Additionally, applicants may be asked to submit documentation beyond the minimum requirements in order to assist in the selection process.
 Letters of recommendation and resumes are neither requested nor encouraged.
 If selected for an interview, applicants must be available during a designated window--typically a Saturday morning in mid-February.

 Please note, students who begin the FAN track cannot then apply for admission into the Regular Prelicensure (RPL) BSN track at a later date.
 If an applicant is earning more than 30 college credits while enrolled in high school, consider applying for the RPL BSN track.
 Those coming into UNF from high school with an Associate of Arts (A.A.) earned through dual enrollment at a Florida public institution should request consideration for the RPL BSN track instead, too.